|Date reviewed:||September 2019|

 All members of staff in the school have a responsibility for students with SEN.

-All teachers are teachers of special educational needs, are aware of their responsibilities towards students with SEN, whether or not they have a statement of special educational needs, and show a positive and sensitive attitude towards these students.
+All teachers are aware of their responsibilities towards students with SEN, whether or not they have a statement of special educational needs, and show a positive and sensitive attitude towards these students.
 Staff responsibilities for students with SEN are identified in individual job descriptions.

 Teaching Assistants (TAs) also play a major role in the support of students with SEN. They are deployed within subject areas and in the Learning Support Centre.